ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``warpx.override_sync_intervals`` (`string`) optional (default `1`)
-    Using the `Intervals parser`_ syntax, this string defines the timesteps at which synchronization of sources (`rho` and `J`) on grid nodes at box boundaries is performed.
+    Using the `Intervals parser`_ syntax, this string defines the timesteps at which synchronization of sources (`rho` and `J`) and fields (`E` and `B`) on grid nodes at box boundaries is performed.
 Since the grid nodes at the interface between two neighbor boxes are duplicated in both boxes, an instability can occur if they have too different values.
     This option makes sure that they are synchronized periodically.
+    Note that if Perfectly Matched Layers (PML) are used, synchronization of the `E` and `B` fields is performed at every timestep regardless of this parameter.

 * ``warpx.use_hybrid_QED`` (`bool`; default: 0)
     Will use the Hybird QED Maxwell solver when pushing fields: a QED correction is added to the